-- Develop a non-resident bill surcharge to capture those customers utilizing City water and sewer services but only paying the cost of the commodity and making no contribution towards infrastructure costs.
+- Develop additional sewage disposal charges for trucked customers requiring more than two trips per week, as covered by the existing City contract.
+Two options were presented; a volumetric component or a fixed fee.
+This issue will be further discussed with City contractors.
+It is important that customers requiring extra services pay for all of the costs associated with these services, and not just the additional transportation charge from extra callouts. - Develop a non-resident bill surcharge to capture those customers utilizing City water and sewer services but only paying the cost of the commodity and making no contribution towards infrastructure costs.
 For simplicity, it is proposed that a 10 percent surcharge be added to non-resident rates. - Implement recommendations with respect to Water and Sewer Services Bylaw 4663 and Fees and Charges Bylaw 4436 to address Over Strength matter regulations. - Establish utility reserve accounts.